-In the opinion of Bond Counsel, under existing law, interest on the 2014 Notes and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the 2014 Notes are exempt from Massachusetts personal property taxes.
-Bond Counsel has not opined as to other Massachusetts tax consequences arising with respect to the 2014 Notes.
-Prospective purchasers should be aware, however, that the 2014 Notes are included in the measure of Massachusetts estate and inheritance taxes, and the 2014 Notes and the interest thereon are included in the measure of Massachusetts corporate excise and franchise taxes.
-Bond Counsel has not opined as to the taxability of the 2014 Notes or the income therefrom under the laws of any state other than Massachusetts.
+Bond Counsel is also of the opinion that, under existing law, interest on the 2019 Notes and any profit made on the sale thereof are exempt from Massachusetts personal income taxes, and the 2019 Notes are exempt from Massachusetts personal property taxes.
+Bond Counsel expresses no opinion regarding any other Massachusetts tax consequences arising with respect to the 2019 Notes.
+Prospective purchasers of the 2019 Notes should be aware, however, that the 2019 Notes are included in the measure of Massachusetts estate and inheritance taxes, and the 2019 Notes and the interest thereon are included in the measure of certain Massachusetts corporate excise and franchise taxes.
+Bond Counsel has not opined as to the taxability of the 2019 Notes or the income therefrom under the laws of any state other than Massachusetts.
+A copy of the proposed form of opinion of Bond Counsel is set forth in Appendix D hereto.